IgniteUI/help-topics/topics/02_Controls/igEditors/05_igTextEditor/00_igTextEditor_Overview.md

 5. Run the web page to view the basic setup of the `igTextEditor` control.

 ## Specific options
 `igTextEditor` exposes a robust API whith many options providing flexibility in both functionality and appearence.
 Let's start with the `placeHolder` option.
-It is the text which appears in the editor when it has no focus and the "value" is null or empty string.
+It is the text which appears in the editor when it has no focus and the `value` is null or empty string.

 ### Configure PlaceHolder